 - A safeguarding team is in place at Royal Voluntary Service to pick up any concerns regarding patients or volunteers.
 These processes include:

 - Royal Voluntary Service are in partnership with NSPCC to pick up and action any concerns around children.

 - All concerns are passed onto the referrer.
 If there is no referrer present, the patient’s GP or other most appropriate agency is contacted, ensuring they are aware of the identified concerns.

 - A staff team of volunteer partners pick up and investigate any concerns regarding volunteers.

-- The Royal Voluntary Service support team is available to support volunteers and patients with any queries that come in.
-Their phone lines (0808 196 3382) are open between 8am and 8pm, seven days a week.
+- The Royal Voluntary Service Support Team is available to support volunteers and patients with any queries that come in.
+Their phone lines (0808 196 3382) are open between 8am and 8pm, 7 days a week.
 Royal Voluntary Service can escalate concerns to their Safeguarding Team or the Problem Solving Team, if required.

 - Further follow-up support is provided to both patients and volunteers where required.

 - The GoodSAM app provides identification for volunteers; shows what task they are undertaking at the current time; and records volunteers as they are undertaking tasks.